-Additionally, the stress of adding a diet to your 80 hour work week can be extremely overwhelming.
+Additionally, the stress of adding a diet to an 80 hour work week can be extremely overwhelming.

-Fortunately, there are a few simple dietary strategies that you could begin implementing immediately, no matter how busy you are.
+Fortunately, there are a few simple dietary habits that you could begin implementing right now to eat clean, no matter how busy you are.

-Here are 7 easy tips to kick start your healthy eating habits, without having to deal with the pain that comes from following a strict diet.
+Here are my top 7 easy tips to kick-start your healthy eating habits, without having to deal with the pain that comes from following a strict diet.

 The beverage industry is a billion dollar entity.
-Soda, juice, flavored milks, 'vitamin' beverages, frappuccinos, power drinks, etc etc. These beverages are full of empty calories with little to no nutritional value.
+Soda, juice, flavored milk, 'vitamin' beverages, frappuccinos, power drinks, etc etc. These beverages are full of empty calories with little to no nutritional value.

 Furthermore, the sugar and carbohydrate content in some of these drinks are astronomical!